 We have an ever-growing free e-book Library called BorrowBox and we are constantly buying new e-books and e-audio for the public to download, including many new popular titles.
 Download the app for each one to get full access to all the titles we own.
 We also have a free music download service called Freegal, again you download the app and have instant access to millions of songs.
 As an extra bonus we also run a tablet group every two weeks to help people get to grips with their device.

 Bonus!
 When you borrow e-books from our digital Library after your 3 week borrowing period is over they simply disappear, so there’s no chance of getting an overdue fine.
 If you need more time and of course if no one else is waiting for it, you can renew it like you can any Library book.

 My Kindle can’t download Library books!?

-If you own a kindle e-reader unfortunately you can’t borrow public Library books on them.
-Fortunately, if you have a Kindle Fire, which is a tablet rather than e-reader, can download e-books and Library books through Apps such as CloudLibrary and BorrowBox.
-In order to download Library books you’ll need an e-reader from someone other than Amazon, for example the WH Smith owned ‘Kobo’, you still need a computer to download the e-books onto first before transferring them to your e-reader.
+If you own a kindle e-reader, unfortunately, you can’t borrow public library books on them.
+Fortunately, if you have a Kindle Fire, which is a tablet rather than an e-reader, you can download e-books and Library books through Apps such as CloudLibrary and BorrowBox.
+In order to download Library books, you’ll need an e-reader from someone other than Amazon, for example, the WH Smith owned ‘Kobo’, you still need a computer to download the e-books onto first before transferring them to your e-reader.

 It all comes down to personal preference really, there are lots of pros for owning an e-reader/tablet, getting books instantly, some are now waterproof and you can easily change the text size if needed.
 There are also pros for sticking to books, more variety, it’s easier to look at shelves full of books rather than scrolling through a computer for them, and lastly, circuitry and plastic will never be able to replicate that new book smell.
 Whatever your reading needs consist of you can be assured that Doncaster Libraries are here to help.